MagicJinn/Quantum-Things/wiki/wiki_md/blocks/inventory-rerouter.md

 ---

-Each side of the inventory rerouter is connected to a side of the block in front of it.
-You can reassign the sides by right clicking them.
-Items that areinserted/extractedinto/fromthe Inventory Rerouter are insteadinserted/extractedinto/fromthe configured side of the inventory in front of it.
+Each side of the Inventory Rerouter corresponds to a side of the block in front of it.
+You can reassign these connections by right-clicking them.
+When items are inserted into or extracted from the Inventory Rerouter, they will instead be inserted into or extracted from the configured side of the inventory in front of it.

 ## Crafting